turboNinja2/CDiscount-Classification/README.md

 # CDiscout-Classification

 This code contains, among file utils, various learning methods designed for sparse datasets, where keys are represented by strings.
-This allows to keep track of "what is going on" in every algorithm (what do the centroids look like ? what do the decision trees look like ?...).
+This allows to keep track of "what is going on" in every algorithm : what do the centroids look like ? what do the decision trees look like ?

 - k-Nearest Neighbours (based on a TF-IDF representation of the documents)
 - Nearest Centroids (based on a TF-IDF representation of the documents)